 - the eternal present suits characters and narrators who forget or repress their sense of past and future

 - defamiliarisation: when present tense was a rarely-used technique (Dickens used it, but after that no one much till the 1950s) its effect was strange and estranging.
-These days present tense is so familiar the effect is almost negligible.

 - it simplifies tenses: there's only simple and continuous present to grapple with